GaloisInc/dlkoopman/README.md

 dk.train_net()
 dk.test_net()
 ```
 Train and test the net.
 This uses all the default training settings, such as `numepochs=500`.
 All the defaults can be found [here](https://galoisinc.github.io/deep-koopman/core.html#deepk.core.DeepKoopman).
+When training starts, the UUID for the `DeepKoopman` object is printed.
+All resulting files are prefixed with this UUID.

 ### Results
 The goal of Deep Koopman is three-fold, which correspond to three types of losses and errors: